CAPSEM

 All major AI coding agents, pre-installed and auto-configured for sandbox mode.

-Native MCP gateway
+Native MCP endpoint

 Policy-checked tool access over vsock.
 Built-in tools plus custom MCP servers via fastmcp.